"Haunting ... an awe-inspiring brand of desert-pop/swamp rock." - Huff Post

 “It was important to cook the songs,” agrees Danyell.

 Rather than diving into the club circuit, Dead Posey (joined by one-time member Kyle Foster) released one song at a time online and stirred up a palpable buzz.
 Beyond early acclaim from Huffington Post, Glide Magazine, PureVolume, The Deli Magazine, and more, they landed high-profile syncs everywhere from Lucifer, Teen Wolf, Marvel’s Cloak & Dagger, and NETFLIX’s Jack Whitehall – Travels With My Father to Macy’s, Sony PlayStation, and League of Legends.
-As well as inking a deal with Sumerian Records, 2018 will see them hit the road with Palaye Royale and BONES(UK) this fall in support of the "Freak Show EP".
+As well as inking a deal with Sumerian Records.

 Leading their debut EP for the label, the first single “Freak Show” hinges on a propulsive handclap- driven groove, wild chant, and raucous riffing.
 It functions as a clarion call for the musicians.